SB-170

 Enforcement Authority

 Private right of action and attorney general enforcement.
 A consumer subjected to a non-compliant commercial transaction or trade practice may bring a civil action against the violating person.
 The attorney general may also bring a civil action and may seek injunctive relief.
-Internet service providers involved only in routine transmission of the violative transaction over their network are excluded from private suit.
-No cure period or safe harbor is specified.
+Internet service providers involved only in routine transmission are exempt from private suit.
+No cure period or safe harbor is specified beyond the disclosure itself.

 Penalties

-Plaintiff may recover actual damages or liquidated damages of $1,000 per violation.
-In a class action, recovery may not exceed $10,000,000.
+Plaintiff may recover actual damages, or liquidated damages of $1,000 per violation, or in the case of a class action an amount not exceeding $10,000,000.
 The prevailing party may also recover reasonable attorney's fees and costs.
 The attorney general may seek injunctive relief.
 Liquidated damages do not require proof of actual monetary harm.

 Who Is Covered